remoteoss/pdf_to_text/README.md

 # PdfToText

 Extracts text from a PDF file.
 Still just an experiment 🎉

+## License

+Using GPLv2 due to the usage of said license on Poppler.

 ## Installation

+## Install Rust

+Use Rustup to install Rust:
+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 ### Install Poppler